-In light of the above, it can easily be seen that speech recognition technology can expedite the work of the clinicians and their support personnel to a great degree.
+It can easily be seen that speech recognition technology can improve performance for doctors.
 The valuable hours they save can be utilized to take care of their patients.